 There are two types of niacin supplements available, and from his research, Stu feels that one, nicotinic acid, is superior to the other, niacinamide.
 In his opinion, niacinamide fails to produce the same healing results as nicotinic acid because the brain does not recognize niacinamide as a form of niacin.
 Therefore, the body will continue to act as if there is a niacin deficit even in the presence of niacinamide, so no therapeutic effect will be achieved.
 He believes that this version of niacin is a cheap alternative mainly used as an additive in foods such as bread and cereal.

 When Stu took his first dose of niacin, he felt the results immediately.
 His whole body flushed red, and within ten minutes, he fell into a deep restful sleep.
 Since then, he has continued to use niacin as part of a holistic approach to recovering from alcoholism.
 Stu’s testimony illustrates the potential for the utility of vitamin therapy as a part of holistic rehab.
 If you or someone you love is searching for a holistic rehab program, call our toll free number today.
-We can find the treatment program that is right for you.
+We can find the addiction recovery program that is right for you.
+Call one of our qualified addiction recovery counselors toll-free today to learn more about addiction rehabilitation.